monsoonmaelstrom/book2/book2.md

 “No,” he answers, shaking his head.
 “I’m still putting the pieces together.”

 I thump my head back against the bricks of the wall.
-The fog is still incredibly dense and I can’t see the stars at all.
+The fog remains incredibly dense and I can’t see the stars at all.
 It feels appropriate.
 I drink some more.
 I want to empty this bottle so I don’t waste all of the whiskey when I smash it against the wall.
 Or Davy’s head, even though it’s not his fault.
 Not really.

 “You wanted me to find you a solution,” Davy says by way of explanation.
 “I found you a solution.
 I didn’t say it was a good solution, but I think it is the *only* solution.”